strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

-If we allow ourselves a blatant simplification, we can transform the number to more comprehensible cost per billion requests, assuming example price $0.0275 per vCPU hour and unrealistic perfect resource utilization.
+If we allow ourselves a blatant simplification, we can transform the number to more comprehensible cost per billion requests, assuming an example price $0.0275 per vCPU⋅hour and unrealistic perfect resource utilization.

 |                           | Http4k      | Ktor        | Actix       |
 | ------------------------- | ----------: | ----------: | ----------: |